 I put the ring on my finger and the world started spinning.
-I saw flashes of blinding lights and it seemed like I was travelling through a multicolored tunnel.
+I saw flashes of blinding lights and it seemed as though I was travelling through a multicolored tunnel.
 Finally, I hit the ground.

 I got up immediately and looked around.

 Oh, shit, I thought.
 Was I already too late?!